kanno-soe/kanno-soe/Exposition/Theory.md

 ## From no rank to practice-realization

 > A monk asks: “What is the true person of no rank?”
 The master grabs him: “Speak!
 Speak!”
 > The monk hesitates.
-The master pushes him away: “The true person of no rank—what a dried piece of shit!”
+The master pushes him away: “The true person of no rank—what a dry shit wipe!”
 >
 > — Línjì Yìxuán, *The Record of Línjì*